Japan’s Nihon Cyber Defence to open Belfast office

 The Belfast office will focus in particular on the legal, accounting and critical infrastructure sectors, and will initially hire 10 people over the first year.

-The CEO of Nihon Cyber Defence, Cartan McLaughlin, is from Belfast and studied at Queen’s University.
-The company has previously offered placements for local masters students in Belfast in its offices around the world.
+The CEO of Nihon Cyber Defence, Cartan McLaughlin, is originally from Northern Ireland and studied at Queen’s University Belfast.
+He has worked in the tech sector in Japan for more than 25 years.

+The company has previously offered placements in its offices around the world to cybersecurity master’s students in Belfast.
+It said it now plans to develop this talent pipeline further with the new Northern Ireland base.

-Additionally, Nihon Cyber Defence is adding two new senior managers to its team.
-Professor Ciaran Martin, formerly the CEO of the UK National Cyber Security Centre (NCSC) and currently teaching at the University of Oxford, will join the company’s board in Tokyo.
+Nihon Cyber Defence is adding two new senior managers to its team.
+Prof Ciaran Martin, formerly the CEO of the UK National Cyber Security Centre (NCSC) and currently teaching at the University of Oxford, will join the company’s board in Tokyo.

-Commenting on the move, McLaughlin said: “The launch of the Belfast office of Nihon Cyber Defence has always been our long-term ambition and it’s exciting to see this taking shape with the appointment of an outstanding local management team.
+“The launch of the Belfast office of Nihon Cyber Defence has always been our long-term ambition and it’s exciting to see this taking shape with the appointment of an outstanding local management team,” McLaughlin said.

 “With this experienced and capable team we will be able to build a safe and secure environment for our local and national businesses and industry.
 Belfast joins our head office in Tokyo and will lead the company’s global incident management and response capability.”